Mother’s milk is always a best option when it comes to milk for pets.

 What Kind Of Milk Can Puppies Drink?

-According to veterinary nutritionists feeding your dog with large amounts of milk can lead to problems such as obesity and pancreatitis, as it contains lot of fat and sugar.
+According to veterinary nutritionists feeding your dog and cat with large amounts of milk can lead to problems such as obesity and pancreatitis, as it contains lot of fat and sugar.

-Hence Milk should only be given to dogs and new born puppies as an occasional treat and not as a regular diet.
+Hence Milk should only be given to dogs, cats and new born puppies as an occasional treat and not as a regular diet.

 Milks such as almond milk, oat milk, coconut milk, goat milk, etc. can also prove hazardous to dogs if given daily in large quantity.
 Remember that moderation is key, when it comes to feeding your dog and puppies with milk or other types of dairy products.